mccoderpy/discord.py-message-components/README.rst

 **Python 3.5.3 or higher is required**

-first uninstall the original `discord.py <https://pypi.org/project/discord.py>`_ Library:
+First, if you have installed `discord.py <https://pypi.org/project/discord.py>`_ previously, uninstall the original library:

 .. code:: sh